 Police comb private land in search for missing Laurel Aldridge

-Sussex Police dog unit vehicles were present at Slindon Cricket Club where Laurel Aldridge was last seen on February 14.
+Sussex Police dog unit vehicles were present at Slindon Cricket Club where actor’s sister-in-law was last seen on February 14.

 Sussex Police officers are searching private land in the hunt for missing Laurel Aldridge.

-Mrs Aldridge, sister-in-law to The Office actor Mackenzie Crook, was reported missing on February 14.
+Mrs Aldridge, sister-in-law of The Office actor Mackenzie Crook, was reported missing on February 14.

 Appearing on Good Morning Britain on Tuesday, Mr Crook said his family are “clutching at straws” a week after the disappearance of his wife’s older sister, 62, but they remain “determined and driven” to find her.